How Long Does Hummus Last After the Expiration Date?

 2. Cross-Contamination: Avoid using dirty utensils or double-dipping into the hummus, as this can introduce bacteria and cause it to spoil faster.

 3. Ingredients: The quality of the ingredients used in the hummus can also affect its shelf life.
-Fresh, high-quality ingredients will result in a longer-lasting product.
+Fresh, high-quality ingredients will can increase the likelihood of a longer-lasting product.

 How Long Can Hummus Last After the Expiration Date?